626619403/626619403.github.io/PS.md

 This makes AI&robots become a excellent options.
 You need about 100k dollar and 20 years to bring up a person, but you only need 2000$ and less than one week to train a GPT4ALL/LLaMA, which can complete almost all kinds of works that can be done on computer.
 You need 1000$ per month to hire a cook, and one cook robot's price is 500$.
 AI is an perfect tool that can complete extremely complex tasks while maintaining a certain degree of controllability.
 It does not have its own needs, and with proper training, it can serve the people and never engage in corruption.
 It can increase the productivity dramatically and distribute material wealth fairly, then can we truly liberate all those in distress.

+AS you now, I'm a poor guy.
+Training AI needs a lot of money to buy GPU, which is unaffordable for me.
+If you need a research assistant, please also consider me.
 </details>

 ## Why Study Abroad?